To register a business name online in Nigeria is something that anyone who wants to start a reputable business must do.

 To complete section E of the form, the statutory declaration of compliance with the requirements of CAMA, you would need to hire a legal practitioner.

-The drafting of the Articles of Association may also require legal assistance.
+The drafting of the Articles of Association may also require legal help.

 Pay the required CAC registration fee (which varies by company type) after completing the form, plus stamp duty.